DEBORAH72/quiz-board/README.md

 ### live link
 https://DEBORAH72.github.io/quiz-board
 ### License
-*{We are an open source software company licensed current is pubic.keep it short and cool.
+*{We are an open source software company licensed current is public.keep it short and cool.
 See below for more details on licensing.}*
 Copyright (c) {2022} **{debycreations}**